surdebmalya/Post-Recommendation-System-Machine-Learning-Project/README.md

 - Collaborative Filtering Method

 Here, I have done with both of these processes!
-## Overview of Dataset
+## Structure of Dataset
 It is a post recommendation system.
-In the 'Mldata' folder there are three csv files.
+In the **Mldata** folder there were three csv files.
 - users.csv is the details for the users
 - posts.csv is the details for posts
 - views.csv is the details for the which user has visit which post.